onesimus-systems/dandelion/README.md

 Notes for Install
 -----------------

 Dandelion needs write permissions to the config directory in order to install.
-If it doesn't have the proper permissions it will give you an error when you go to install.php.
+If it doesn't have the proper permissions it will give you an error when you go to the installer.
 The permissions on the directory will be changed to read-only once Dandelion has done its thing.

 Release Notes
 -------------